emarock/proxy-pac-proxy/README.md

        authentication unset (i.e. don't use `-A` or `-U` options) and rely on application-based authentication

- * `env` only displays commands for bash.
+ * The `env` command only displays commands for bash.
 Commands for other shells can be easily derived, but at this point it must be done manually